maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 Let's start by checking the major trends in the music industry using [Google Trends](https://trends.google.com/).

-We will compare the major musical genres :
+We will compare the following musical genres:
 - Pop
 - Rock
 - Rap